Homer at the Bat: Plot

-With the score tied and bases loaded with two outs in the bottom of the ninth inning, Burns pinch hits Homer for Strawberry, noting that fielding a right-handed hitter against a left-handed pitcher will serve to their advantage.
-Distracted by Burns' exaggerated gesturing, Homer is hit in the head by the first pitch, knocking him out and forcing in the winning run.
-The team wins the title and Homer, still unconscious, is paraded as a hero.
+With the score tied and bases loaded with two outs in the bottom of the ninth inning, Burns pinch hits Homer for Strawberry, noting that fielding a right-handed hitter against a left-handed pitcher will serve to the team's advantage.
+Distracted by Burns' strange signals, Homer is hit in the head by the first pitch, knocking him out and forcing in the winning run.
+The team wins the title, and Homer, still unconscious, is paraded as a hero.
+The episode ends with a picture of the team, including Smith (who is seen as a hovering spirit), Sax (in handcuffs), a still physically ailing Scioscia and Griffey, and a visibly angry Strawberry.